 In 1901, Kroeber was offered a position in the new Department of Anthropology at UC Berkeley.
 By 1909, he headed both the department and the UC Museum of Anthropology at Parnassus Heights in San Francisco.
 He was promoted to full professor in 1919 and taught at Berkeley for 45 years until his retirement in 1946.

-Contained in Kroeber's collection at Bancroft are multiple cardfile boxes of phonetic tracings of native words, a visual representation of sound.
+A highlight of this collection are the multiple cardfile boxes of phonetic tracings of native words, a visual representation of sound.
 The tracings represent the action of the breath at the lips and the accompanying activity of the vocal cords.

 Salinan phonetic tracing of Pedro Enciñales